Skip Navigation Links weather.gov

 ...Guidance Evaluation/Preferences...

-mainly derived from a composite blend of well clustered guidance
+forecast was mainly derived from a blend of the 12 UTC

 ...Weather/Hazards Highlights...